 Trinity College of Florida is committed to maintaining high standards of professional ethics in which individuals do not abuse their personal authority in interpersonal relationships.
 The College personnel and students should not condone actions and/or words which are regarded as sexual harassment.
 Sexual harassment is defined as repeated and unwelcome sexual advances which interfere with an individual's work or academic environment, coercive behavior which threatens an employment or academic reprisal, promise of rewards contingent upon obtaining sexual favors, spreading false stories about a person's sexual conduct, or false accusations regarding sexual harassment.
-Individuals who believe they have been objects of sexual harassment should advise the VP for Academic Affairs.
+Individuals who believe they have been objects of sexual harassment should advise the VP for Student Development and TCF's Title IX Coordinator, Leslie Rewald.